 Though the different communities that we met with had different needs and problems because of the news desert they lived in, each person we spoke to felt that better information would make their lives in Chatham County better.
 Paul Cuadros explained that he and his neighbors often found themselves “left in a fog.”

-Our Reese News Lab interns left excited to brainstorm new products for the county.
+Our Reese Innovation Lab interns left excited to brainstorm new products for the county.
 On our drive back to Chapel Hill, we couldn’t stop wondering: what can we provide to Chatham residents that they would actually consider informative and relevant?